lcconly/KNN/README.md

 /***notices to input the file of assigned labels end with .labels(example in b.labels)***/ Input the file of label as *.labels:

+/***notices to choose Automatic calculation or manually input***/ Input "Yes" to get all accuracy of different parametr k and weighted.
+  "No" to input parameter by user: Yes

 /***notices to input parameter k (integer) range from 1 to 10 ***/ Input the parameter k (an integer from 1 to 10):